University of The Arts London. London College of Fashion. Autumn term 2014, dates tbc.

 During this visit I did a workshop using natural colorants and pigments.

 Specialists in gold embroidery to the Fashion House of Chanel

 Isend 2008.
 Attended this international symposium and exhibition where renowned experts and researchers participated, presented and discussed the latest advances and findings in the field of natural dyes.

-You have entered the site of designer Luiven Rivas-Sanchez, renowned for his originality and unique work in printed and embellished textiles spanning for over two decades, Luiven shares his exceptional career and exemplary work with you.
+You have entered the site of fashion and textile designer Luiven Rivas-Sanchez, renowned for his originality and exquisite work in printed and embellished textiles spanning for over two decades.
 Since graduating from Central Saint Martins College of Art in London, his dedication and unrelenting passion for textiles continues, he creates beautiful and innovative fabrics.